bahrus/xtal-element/README.md

 </details>

 Let's see what we have so far, implementing the standard increment/decrement component showcased on [webcomponents.dev](https://webcomponents.dev/).
 Note that this is not an exact comparison between apples and apples.
-The vanilla component showcased by webcomponents.dev, for example, has no support for passing in the count via an attribute, or asynchronously passing in the count property, or caching DOM elements, micro-frontend parallel versions, asynchronous reactions, etc.  The example shown below (if you expand) supports all these features.
+The vanilla component showcased by webcomponents.dev, for example, has no support for passing in the count via an attribute, or asynchronously passing in the count property, or caching DOM elements, Micro Frontend parallel versions, asynchronous reactions, etc.  The example shown below (if you expand) supports all these features.
+If you don't need these features, then the vanilla component showcased by webcomponents.dev is perfectly compatible with xtal-element.
 Import statements are not shown, to avoid further embarrassment.
-If you don't need these features, then the vanilla component showcased by webcomponents.dev is perfectly compatible with xtal-element.

 <details>
     <summary>Spot Check I - counter-do</summary>